Southern Nigeria, Lagos and Yoruba culture / 6 days March 2026

 Visiting Lagos, Nigeria’s big city

-Lagos, one of Africa’s most fascinating cities, mixes modernity and tradition with luxury and misery.
+Lagos, one of the most fascinating cities in Africa, mixes modernity and tradition with luxury and misery.
 Lagos is extreme and we love it.
 One of those extreme places in Makoko.

-Makoko ‘criminals’, as the police nicknamed them, is a slam built on water.
-Around 200,000 people struggle daily to get by in harsh conditions.
-This is a part of the city that the authorities don’t want you to see, indeed the government may soon dismantle it.
+Makoko “criminals” as the police nicknamed them, is a slam built on water.
+Some 200,000 people struggle daily to get by in very harsh conditions.
+This is a part of the city that the authorities do not want you to see, indeed it is possible that the government will soon dismantle it.
+Contrary to what some “sensationalist Youtubers” headline, the people are nice and it is not a dangerous place for the traveler at all.

 Makoko